assamite/creamas/docs/source/using_mp_ds.rst

 Initialization of a distributed environment is done roughly in the following
 steps:

-	1. Initialize :class:`~creamas.ds.DistributedEnvironment` with list of node locations
+	1. Initialize :class:`~creamas.ds.DistributedEnvironment` with a list of node locations
 	2. Create node spawning terminal commands for each node, i.e. commands which start :class:`~creamas.mp.MultiEnvironment` on each node.